|

 Concorde, beyond which opens the immense avenue.

-Stroll along it between shops and cafes towards the
+Stroll between its shops and cafes towards the massive Arc de Triomphe, a memorial to

 Before you stop for a